About the Resource Allocation and Accountability Board

 Meet Your Resource Allocation and Accountability Board

 My name is Rebecca Manues, and this is my first year as a Global Campus student at WSU.
 I have a lot of college and life experience- my husband was in the Air Force for 12 years so I fit school in whenever I could, wherever I could!
 After moving from California to Utah to Arizona, we settled in the beautiful Pacific Northwest and I finally have a chance to finish my degree.
 I am currently a Junior earning my bachelor’s degree in Business Administration and majoring in Accounting.

 For the past 5 years I have worked in a pharmacy for a Native American Tribal Clinic where we strive to provide quality health care and promote wellness in a culturally appropriate manner.
 When I am not working or going to school, I love exploring the outdoors with my family and our dog, Ziggy, a St. Berdoodle (St. Bernard and Poodle).

 I have very high standards for myself and the people I work with.
-I am so excited to have the opportunity to serve on the RAA Committee and represent the best interests of fellow students by upholding the ASWSUG bylaws and resolving conflict in a diplomatic manner.
+I am so excited to have the opportunity to serve on the RAA Board and represent the best interests of fellow students by upholding the ASWSUG bylaws and resolving conflict in a diplomatic manner.